 The County levies (except for levies to support prior voter-approved indebtedness) and collects all property taxes for property falling within that county's taxing boundaries.

-See Table 1 of the forepart of this Official Statement for a table summarizing the historical and current assessed valuation of the taxable property in the City.
+Assessed Valuation History.
+The following is a table summarizing the historical assessed valuation of the taxable property in the City.